MAPS LAB

 Email: aishamem@udel.edu

-Aisha Memon is a junior at the University of Delaware majoring Cognitive Science with minors in Disability Studies and Statistical Data Analysis.
+Aisha Memon is a senior at the University of Delaware majoring Cognitive Science with minors in Disability Studies and Statistical Data Analysis.
 On campus, she is a Delaware Diplomats Council member.
 After graduation, she plans to do research on classroom learning interventions for students with communication disorders.

 Hope Stengel